$\epsilon$-Kernel Coresets for Stochastic Points: Introduction

 \begin{enumerate} \item Existential uncertainty model: In this model, there are a set $\P$ of $n$ points in $\R^d$.
+Throughout this paper, we assume that the dimension $d$ is a constant.
 Each point $v \in \P$ is associated with a real number (called {\em existential probability}) $\p_{v}\in [0,1]$ which indicates that $v$ is present independently with probability $p_v$. \item Locational uncertainty model: There are a set $\P$ of $n$ points and the existence of each point is certain.
 However, the location of each point $v\in\P$ is a random location in $\R^d$.
 We assume the probability distribution is discrete and independent of other points.
 For a point $v\in \P$ and a location $s\in \R^d$, we use $\p_{v,s}$ to denote the probability that the location of point $v$ is $s$.
 Let $S$ be the set of all possible locations, and let $|S| = m$ be the number of all such locations. \end{enumerate}

-In the locational uncertainty model, we distinguish the use of the terms ``points" and ``locations"; a point refers to the object with uncertain locations and a location refers to a point (in the usual sense) in $\R^d$.
+In the locational uncertainty model, we distinguish the use of the terms ``points'' and ``locations''; a point refers to the object with uncertain locations and a location refers to a point (in the usual sense) in $\R^d$.
 We will use capital letters (e.g., $P,S,\ldots$) to denote sets of deterministic points and calligraphy letters ($\calP, \calS,\ldots$) to denote sets of stochastic points.

 \topic{Coresets:} Given a large dataset $P$ and a class $C$ of queries, a coreset $S$ is a dataset of much smaller size such that for every query $r\in C$, the answer $r(S)$ for the small dataset $S$ is close to the answer $r(P)$ for the original large dataset $P$.
-Coresets have become more relevant in the era of big data as they summarize large datasets by datasets with potentially much smaller size, and at the same time guarantee the answer to certain classes of queries to be close to the true answer.
-The notion of coreset was first introduced in the directional width problem (in which a coreset is called an $\epsilon$-kernel) and several other geometric shape-fitting problems in the seminal paper \cite{agarwal2004approximating}.
+Coresets~\cite{Phi16} have become more relevant in the era of big data as they can drastically reduce the size of a dataset while guaranteeing that answers for certain queries are provably close.
+An early notion of a coreset concerns the directional width problem (in which a coreset is called an $\epsilon$-kernel) and several other geometric shape-fitting problems in the seminal paper \cite{agarwal2004approximating}.